 Eastern Necropolis of Kibyra

-The friezes depicting gladiator fights on the graves found on the necropolis road to the east of the stadium show that the Kibyra stadium was used not only for athletics competitions but also for gladiator fights.
-The scenes show gladiators in various actions, including training, arena fights, and animal combat.
-All the friezes are exhibited in Burdur Museum.
+The friezes depicting gladiatorial combats on tombs located along the necropolis road to the east of the stadium indicate that the Kibyra stadium was used not only for athletic competitions but also for gladiatorial games.
+These scenes portray gladiators engaged in various activities, including training, arena combat, and fights with animals.
+All of these friezes are now exhibited in the Burdur Museum.

 References: